 There are two types of metal detector technologies useful for gold hunting:

 - PI gold metal detectors

 Very Low Frequency – or VLF – metal detectors are probably the most popular for finding gold.
 With enhanced operating frequencies, VLF machines can be designed to better detect tiny gold nuggets.
 This is important since you’re probably not going to find large pieces of gold during your hunt.
 Even detectorists who consistently find gold will generally find small nuggets.

-Pulse Induction – or PI – metal detectors incorporate the other detector technology to consider when choosing your gold detector.
-PI machines can detect deeper into the ground with features that allow them to separate the detection of gold from other metals.
+Pulse Induction – or PI – metal detectors incorporate the other detector technology to consider when choosing your gold metal detector.
+A pulse Induction metal detector can detect deeper into the ground with features that allow them to separate the detection of gold from other metals.
 Note that PI gold detectors are significantly more expensive than VLF machines.

 Opinion: Best 2 Metal Detectors For Finding Gold (And Why)

 Here are arguably the two best metal detectors for gold.
 One is a VLF gold detector, one is a PI gold detector.
 See the details below, and then see what other detectorists are saying.

 The XP DEUS metal detector is a high-end, peak-performance VLF gold detector.
 Using highly efficient lithium-ion batteries, this detector will give you long-lasting, effective performance.

 With a water-resistant body, you can hunt for gold in popular streams and even in poor weather conditions.
 The XP DEUS is equipped with an LCD to provide you with clear, advanced monitoring.